julianofischer/julianofischer.github.io/_posts/2015-06-14-setting-up-ONE-in-netbeans.md

 ![Project Configuration](/assets/project_config_netbeans.png)

-Now you have to add the source code
+Now you have to add the source code.
+Click *Add Folder* and navigate to the simulator root folder, then select it.

 ![Project Configuration](/assets/project_config_2_netbeans.png)